PoisotLab/MS_befwm_softwarenote/ms.md

 ## Biomass dynamics

 We implement the model as described by @brose_ase, which is itself explained in greater detail in @williams_hyi.
 This model describes the flows of biomass across trophic levels, primarily defined by body size.
 It distinguishes population based on two highly influential variables for the metabolism and assimilation rates, body-mass and metabolic type.
-Once this distinction made, it model populations as simple stocks of biomass growing and shrinking through consumer-resources interactions (@williams_hyi).
+Once this distinction made, it models populations as simple stocks of biomass growing and shrinking through consumer-resources interactions (@williams_hyi).
 The governing equations below describe the changes in relative density of producers and consumers respectively.

 \begin{equation}\label{e:producer}
 B'_i = r_i(1-\frac{B_i}{K}) B_i -\sum_{j \in \text{consumers}}\frac{x_jy_jB_jF_{ji}}{e_{ji}}